j-quelly/ispellits/README.md

 - [x] reads config file [11/7/2016]
 - [x] npm run lint seems to only be linting server.js [11/11/2016]
 - [x] Heroku deployment seems to be broken...
 [11/18/2016]
+- [ ] high score screen is not showing

 ### 2.x.x
 - [ ] react native